edgedb/edgedb/docs/cli/edgedb.rst

     cat myscript.edgeql | edgedb [<connection-option>...]

-This command also works on PowerShell in Windows, while the classic Command Prompt uses a different keyword:
+The above command also works on PowerShell in Windows, while the classic Windows Command Prompt uses a different command as show below:

 .. cli:synopsis::